Campus Safety & Security Report

 STATEMENT OF INTENT

 Randolph Community College (RCC) recognizes the importance of a person’s right to know about matters that could impact their safety while at the college.
 The College further recognizes the necessity of providing information about campus crime and security to current and prospective students, as well as to current and prospective employees of the college.
-Therefore, in accordance with the Campus Security Act of 1990 and the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1998 (referred to as the “Clery Act”), RCC publishes this Campus Safety and Security Report compiled by the Director of Safety and Emergency Preparedness by October of each year.
+Therefore, in accordance with the Campus Security Act of 1990 and the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act of 1998 (referred to as the “Clery Act”), RCC publishes this Campus Safety and Security Report compiled by the Director of Risk Management and Safety by October of each year.
 Notification of the report is available to all current and prospective students, as well as to all current and prospective employees through the college catalog, website, and the annual Human Resource policy training.
 (Note: The College also conducts an annual review of all campus safety plans.
-This review is conducted by the Director of Safety and Emergency Preparedness with assistance of the RCC Safety Committee.)
+This review is conducted by the Director of Safety and Emergency Preparedness.)

 RCC is committed to maintaining a safe, healthy, and positive work and learning environment.
 The following policies, procedures, and statements have been adopted by the college in compliance with federal and state mandates and in a good faith effort to ensure the health and safety of all members of the campus community.